Home » Military & Veteran Benefits » Deployment: How To Prepare

 Power of Attorney

 Having a power of attorney during a deployment, and even when not deployed, can be a tactical move.
 Granting legal access to your bank accounts and health information can be some of the benefits of one.
-Being able to make the decisions while you are away and ensure that your assets, family and or pets are taken care of in case of an accident gives the service member a great peace of mind.
+Being able to make decisions while you are away and ensure that your assets, family, and/or pets are taken care of in case of an accident gives the service member great peace of mind.
 With four different types of power of attorney, it is important to understand which is a good match for the service member.

 Family Care Plan

 Completing a family care plan for your children can be stressful but it is also necessary.
 Making a detailed information sheet of daily activities and routines, noting the locations of preferred medical facilities and providing medical information are just some ways to allow the caregiver to have access to necessary information.
-Even if there is a spouse present at home with the family, it is important to still make the family care plan to ensure that both parents are on the same page while one is deployed.
+Even if a spouse is present at home with the family, it is important to still create a family care plan to ensure both parents are on the same page while one is deployed.

 Update ID Cards or Driver’s License

-Updating personal documents like an identification card or drivers license before the deployment will make the transition post deployment smoother.
-Make sure to note when certain documents expire to ensure there is no overlap or discontinuation during the deployment.
+Updating personal documents like an identification card or driver’s license before the deployment will make the transition post-deployment smoother.
+Make sure to note when certain documents expire to ensure there is no overlap or discontinuity during the deployment.
 If the document is set to expire within one month of returning from deployment, it would be smart to update it before leaving if possible.

 Write Down and Safely Store Usernames and Passwords

-Writing down and safely storing usernames, passwords or any other important information for bills and update the information needed for them.
+Writing down and safely storing usernames, passwords, or any other important information for bills, and updating the information needed for them.
 Making sure that the service member’s pay is being allotted to different insurance and credit card or monthly subscriptions is a good way to stay on top of payments and expenses.

 Some credit card companies will lower monthly interest rates or even freeze for the service member while deployed.
-Additionally, it is a good idea to take the service member off of the family car insurance while they are deployed to cut expenses where they are not needed.
+Additionally, it is a good idea to remove the service member from the family car insurance while they are deployed to cut unnecessary expenses.

-Gathering emergency contacts for everyone in the family is something that is often overlooked.
-Making sure your family pet is taken care of in the case of a broken tooth or upset stomach is just as important to include in the power of attorney.
+Gathering emergency contacts for everyone in the family is often overlooked.
+Making sure your family pet is taken care of in the event of a broken tooth or upset stomach is just as important as including it in the power of attorney.

 Home, Car and Personal Upkeep